Denixmis/WindBruh/README.md

 # WindBruh
-Some wind effect I made with raylib in c++.
-This is also my first working c++ project.
+Some wind effect I made with raylib in C++.
+This is also my first working C++ project.